Duke Thomas (character): Dark Days: The Road to Metal

 Leading into the events of Dark Nights: Metal, while Batman was on a mission related to the mysteries surrounding Nth Metal, Duke was tasked to guard the Batcave.
-This led to a confrontation with the Green Lantern, Hal Jordan, who had been sent by The Guardians of the Universe to investigate sinister cosmic omens pointing to that location.
-Duke joined the investigation and together they found a secret level of Batcave.
+This led to a confrontation with the Green Lantern, Hal Jordan, who had been sent by the Guardians of the Universe to investigate sinister cosmic omens pointing to that location.
+Duke joined the investigation and together they found a secret level of the Batcave.
 In the hidden level were various clues that Batman had collected and stored over the years related to Nth Metal, as well as a prison holding the Joker.

 The Joker taunts the heroes into freeing him using the secrets he has learned from the cave.
 He reveals the origins of metahumans, and that Batman recruited Duke because Duke and his mother are metahumans who are connected to a "Dark Crisis".
 In the chaos of their fight, The Joker destroyed Batman's machines before escaping the two heroes and vanishing from the cave entirely.
 Batman arrives and confirms there is some truth to what the Joker said.
 Duke's powers begin to manifest, and using a Green Lantern ring and the power of the Shazam's dagger, the trio unknowingly set off the chain of events leading to the invasion of Barbatos and the Dark Multiverse.

 Batman & The Signal

 After studying under Batman for over a year, Bruce surprised him with his very own base of operation and an upgraded suit; congratulating him for completing his training.
-Duke took the codename The Signal and began his mission as the daylight protector of Gotham, recruiting his former Robin gang teammates Riko Sheridan and Izzy Ortiz for technical support.
+Duke took the codename Signal and became the daylight protector of Gotham, recruiting his former Robin gang teammates Riko Sheridan and Izzy Ortiz for technical support.

-Duke's first solo mission as The Signal was to investigate the sudden spike in dead metahuman bodies being discovered all throughout The Narrows.
+Duke's first solo mission as Signal was to investigate the sudden spike in dead metahuman bodies being discovered all throughout The Narrows.
 This led Signal into conflict with The Null, a metahuman from the Arkham Juvenile Detention Center aka "Juvie Arkham".
 After defeating Null, Signal decided to investigate further into Juvie Arkham, which had once been the old Gotham solarium before being reworked to house metahuman delinquents.
 Duke used his Ghost Vision to infiltrate Juvie Arkham and walked straight into an ambush.
 Luckily, Detective Aisi arrived just in time to help Signal make a narrow escape.

-Later, The Signal met up with Detective Aisi to compare notes.
+Later, Signal met up with Aisi to compare notes.
 Using his photokinetic sight to examine a tissue sample from one of the dead metahumans, Signal discovered trace amounts of Nth metal embedded in the skin of the sample.
 The metal and the sample appeared to be react Duke but also to something in the air.
 That is when Signal noticed a strange solar pattern radiating from the Gotham Proper housing project.
 Signal theorized someone must be using Gotham Proper to direct supercharged solar energy toward different sections of the city like a sundial, creating unstable metahumans across The Narrows.